bhumilharia/zp-cam-transfer/README.md

 ### Running the demo
 All steps require an active virtualenv.

+In order to simplify development/debugging, the demo was created with the following
+approach:

+**Step 1**

+Make sender write QR images to filesystem, and make the receiver read those images from the filesystem.
+While this does not achieve the overall objective, this helps set the end-to-end pipe in place, so that the "filesystem" medium/transport can simply be swapped later for the camera processing transport.

+This step of the demo is working fully.

 ##### Sender
 ```bash
 python sender.py --debug "Put here whatever message you wish to transmit"